steveharsant/Docker-Compose-Files/app/README.md

 * Scrutiny
 * Sonarr
 * Syncthing
+* tdarr (set to internal node)
 * Watchtower

 ## Paths

 * Docker container config paths are exposed at: `/srv/docker/<<container-name>>`
 * The `/data` directory is the root for all user data.
-Required directory hireachy is:
-  * `/data/downloads'
+Media is expected to be found at:
   * `/data/media'
     * `/data/media/movies'
     * `/data/media/tv'

+> **Note:** *Other directories like `/data/downloads` that are not expected to have data in them when creating the containers will be created as needed.*

 ## Preflight Configuration